Latest

 The stages of burnout – how does burnout work?

 Burnout doesn’t just appear.
-It’s a state that builds overtime due to prolonged stress that can sneakily builds over time.
-Before we know it, we may be burnt out and wondering why our usual coping mechanisms to mitigate a stressful state simply aren’t working.
+It’s a state that builds over time due to prolonged stress.
+Before we know it, team members might be burnt out and wondering why their usual coping mechanisms to mitigate a stressful state simply aren’t working.

-To help you figure out if you’re burning out or are observing the signs in someone else.
-Here are the stages of burnout to be aware of:
+To help you figure out if you or an individual in your organisation is burning out, here are the signs to be aware of:

 1. Honeymoon phase